 Citing our sources:

 We gratefully acknowledge writer and activist Ijeoma Oluo and her Seattle Artists Relief Fund, which inspired us to start this effort for the Chicago region.
+We also acknowledge Jeremy O. Harris and The Bushwick Starr as sources for our application language starting in Round 3.

 Who are we?